Madagascar: From East to South

 Welcome to Madagascar.
 We are warmly met at Ivato airport and transferred to our hotel in Antananarivo.
 Balance of the day is free.
 Perhaps, depending on your arrival time, you may want to visit the handicrafts market.

 In the morning, we will start our journey with a drive to Andasibe through the green and luxuriant vegetation of eastern Madagascar.
 This brings us to a very humid part of the country, with many primary forests and lakes.
 Along the way, we will see Merina villages spread in the rocky mountains.
-We arrive at Andasibe in the afternoon and check in to our hotel.
+We arrive at Andasibe.
+In the afternoon, visit VOIIMA community reserve.
+Here, we’ll come across a variety of wildlife, ranging from brown lemurs and indri to geckos, chameleons and birds.
+The reserve provides a livelihood for local communities through reforestation projects.
+Afterwards, continue to hotel.
 This evening, embark from our hotel at approximately 6:00 PM (depending on the season) on a night walk to observe active lemurs and other nocturnal animals.

 Morning we take an interesting excursion to the Special Reserve of Andasibe to look for Indri indri, the largest type of lemur.
-We may also spot other species, such as the beautiful golden crowned diadem Sifaka, Black and White ruffed lemurs, as well as reptiles, insects and batrachians.
+We may also have the chance to spot many other species, such as the beautiful golden crowned diadem Sifaka, Black and White ruffed lemurs, reptiles, insects and batrachians.
 This primary forest includes ferns, lichens, epiphyte orchids, medicinal plants and precious woods.
-In the afternoon, we visit the V.O.I.I.M.A community reserve.
-Here, we will also come across a variety of wildlife, ranging from brown lemurs to indri, chameleons, geckos and birds.
-(B)
+In the afternoon, we transfer back to Antananarivo.

 Overnight: Plumeria Hotel/Arotel, Antsirabe (1 night) (B)